google/bms-toolkit/docs/troubleshooting_guide.md

 ```

 ```
-[root@racnode1 ~]# #Add this in both GC servers to instruct the OS to reach out to the VM jump host as a NTP server:
+[root@racnode1 ~]# #Add this in both RAC nodes to instruct the OS to reach out to the VM jump host as a NTP server:
 [root@racnode1 ~]# diff /etc/ntp.conf /etc/ntp.conf.bk.jc.01.21.2021
 21d20
 < server 10.210.1.7 prefer